GraphicsPrinciples/GraphicsPrinciples.github.io/README.md

 # Graphics principles cheatsheet

-This the landing page for the cheatsheet.
-You can access the cheatsheet on GitHub.
-The R code is also available for many of the examples.
+This is the home page for the [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf).
+The [cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is available on GitHub along with [R code](https://github.com/GraphicsPrinciples/CheatSheet) for many of the examples.
+The link to the cheatsheet github repository can be found [here](https://github.com/GraphicsPrinciples/CheatSheet).